Elements of the 'vending subcontract'

 Do your homework

 These subcontract agreements are often entered into without the usual “courting” period, but this is a mistake.
-The resulting failure to establish the tangible value in your ability to do something better than they can is a common mistake that leaves you in a poor negotiating position.
+The resulting failure to establish the tangible value in your ability to do something better than they can is common mistake that leaves you in a poor negotiating position.

 If you are a subcontractor for one of the large corporations, you can be reasonably comfortable that you will be treated fairly and as an important partner.
 Don’t mistake this for kindness; they drive a very hard bargain, and in many cases they are much more powerful than the local independent vending operator.

-If the contractor decides to take over the job and gives you your walking papers (it does happen), in most cases you have no recourse.
+If the contractor decides to take over the job and gives you your walking papers, (it does happen), in most cases, you have no recourse.
 This is particularly disturbing when they specified that you purchase all new equipment for their location at the outset.
 They will maintain that your machines are moveable assets, and in reality, you do not suffer any real loss other than revenue.
 Obviously, you will have a different opinion; you may be able to protect yourself with the insertion of a termination for convenience clause.

 The termination of convenience clause reads as follows: